 Chances are, your local or state authorities require businesses and their employees to wear masks and even provide appropriate face coverings for employees that don’t have one or who forget their mask at home.
 Hold orientation sessions with employees on how to correctly wear a mask, areas where they can remove their masks (such as the employee lunch or lounge tables, or at their personal workstation) if they are allowed to do so, and ways to communicate with peers while wearing masks.

 Educate Employees and Supervisors About Steps They Can Take to Protect Themselves at Work

 Employees and supervisors can take responsibility for their own health outside the work place to ensure public safety when they’re on site for work.
-There are some recommended additional measures each person can take, or employers can implement to prioritize health and wellness:
+There are some recommended additional measures each person can take in our post-COVID world, or employers can implement to prioritize health and wellness: